oroinc/documentation/user/back-office/products/products/create-simple.rst

 #.
 In the **Select Related Products For** dialog:

-   a) Select the **Is Related** check boxes next to the products to mark them as related.
+   a) Select the **Is Related** checkboxes next to the products to mark them as related.
 Use a filter to limit the number of listed products and find the necessary items.

    b) Click **Select Products**.